-Participants will have access to SVA's Visible Futures Lab, for the opportunity to work with state-of-the-art tools for both digital and traditional fabrication.
-The printmaking lab is available for an additional fee, providing access to silkscreen, etching, lithography, letterpress and digital facilities.
-Artists have access to the studios daily from 8am–11pm.
-Overnight stays are allowed with entry to the building prior to 11pm.
+Participants will have access to SVA's Visible Futures Lab, and the opportunity to work with state-of-the-art tools for both digital and traditional fabrication.
+The printmaking studio is available for an additional fee, and provides access to silk- screen, etching, lithography, letterpress and digital facilities.
+Participants must have a working knowledge of the printmaking process they wish to use in order to be granted access.
 The program culminates in an open studio exhibition.

 Faculty and guest lecturers have included Andrianna Campbell, Media Farzin, Mark Thomas Gibson, Miguel Luciano, Jodie Lyn-Kee-Chow, Angel Nevarez, Seph Rodney, David Ross, Jerry Saltz, Mark Tribe and Caroline Woolard.